thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/getting-started-browser.md

 ### Methodologies

-It is also worth noting that currently CO2.js uses the 1byte model as the default when calculating carbon emissions.
-There is currently an [open issue](https://github.com/thegreenwebfoundation/co2.js/issues/94) to update this to the more recent Sustainable Web Design methodology.
-Check out the [_Methodologies for calculating website carbon_ page](/co2js/explainer/methodologies-for-calculating-website-carbon) to learn more about both models.
+It is also worth noting that currently CO2.js uses the Sustainable Web Design model as the default when calculating carbon emissions.a Check out the [_Methodologies for calculating website carbon_ page](/co2js/explainer/methodologies-for-calculating-website-carbon) to learn more about both models.

 ## Learning goals